UZBEKISTAN: Continuing freedom of movement bans

 Bailiff Yadgarov on 29 March told Forum 18 that his decision was already cancelled but refused to discuss the case.

 Uzbekistan also bans some visits by fellow-believers in other countries.
 In summer 2011 Uzbek border officials refused Russian citizens Aleksandr Hakimov and his wife entry when they were with a group of Hare Krishna devotees.
 "Some of the Kazakh devotees, seeing that Hakimov was refused entry decided to go back to Kazakhstan together with him, while a few others who had already crossed the border continued their journey in Uzbekistan," Hare Krishna devotee Galina Golous told Forum 18 from Kazakhstan on 2 April.
-Golous said that Hakimov believes that he may be on an entry black list.
+Golous said that Hakimov believes that he may be on an entry ban list.

 Later that summer, another Russian Hare Krishna devotee was stopped by border officials at Tashkent International Airport, when he tried to visit relatives.
 Officials made the devotee buy a new ticket at his own cost and fly back to Russia.